Dilkush in Hindi means: “heart is happy” (Dil=heart and Kush=happy), after tasting this homemade dilkush my heart was filled with happiness…

 - Line a baking sheet with parchment paper, carefully place the prepared pastry over it and bake for 25 to 30 minutes, till the top has turned golden brown in color.

 - You can first bake for 20 minutes, check if it's done and again bake for a few more minutes.

-- Don't over bake as it would turn hard.
+- Don't over bake as it will turn hard.

-- Remove from the oven, let cool down on a wire rack for 15 minutes.
+- Take the baking sheet out of the oven, let cool down on a wire rack for 15 minutes.

-- Using a sharp knife, cut into triangular slices and serve.
+- Using a sharp knife, cut into wedges and serve.